MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-channels-in-teams.md

 <sup>4</sup>Requires the team to have an app installed for a private channel to use it.<br>
 <sup>5</sup>Private channel owners can configure this.

-### Manage private channel membership and settings
+## Manage private channel membership and settings

+Each private channel has its own independent settings, including the ability to add and remove members, add tabs and connectors, and @mentioning for the entire channel.
+These settings are also independent of the parent team settings.

 The private channel owner can click **Manage channel**, and then use the **Members** and **Settings** tabs to add or remove members and edit settings.

 ![Screen shot of private channel settings](media/private-channels-in-teams-channel-settings.png)

+## Manage who can create private channels

 ### Set whether team members can create private channels

 Team owners can turn off or turn on the ability for members to create private channels.
-To do this, on the **Settings** tab for the team,
+To do this, on the **Settings** tab for the team, turn off or turn on **Allow members to create private channels**.

 ### Set whether users in your organization can create private channels

 As an admin, you can set policies by using the Microsoft Teams admin center or PowerShell to control which users in your organization are allowed to create private channels.

-## Using the Microsoft Teams admin center
+#### Using the Microsoft Teams admin center

 Use teams policies to set which users in your organization are allowed to create private channels.
 For more information, see [Manage teams policies in Teams](teams-policies.md).

-## Using PowerShell
+#### Using PowerShell

 Create a custom policy by using the **New-CSTeamsChannelPolicy** cmdlet, and then assign the policy to users.